Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

     e)  Manage funding, exploit and create additional funding sources;
         invest, use and manage other resources in master\'s training in accordance with regulations;
-    f)  Self-assess and publicly announce the results of self-assessment of training quality; register to participate in the quality assessment of master\'s training programs with competent authorities; fully implement regulations on educational quality assessment;
+    g)  Self-assess and publicly announce the results of self-assessment of training quality; register to participate in the quality assessment of master\'s training programs with competent authorities; fully implement regulations on educational quality assessment;
-    g)  Publicly announce on the training unit\'s website: documents specifying admission and organization of master\'s level training; list of training majors, annual enrollment plans and targets for majors that have been permitted to train; training
+    h)  Publicly announce on the training unit\'s website: documents specifying admission and organization of master\'s level training; list of training majors, annual enrollment plans and targets for majors that have been permitted to train; training